mhareendra/CarND-Advanced-Lane-Lines-master/writeup_template.md

 2. Shape of lane lines changes frequently in small intervals
 3. Vehicles in close proximity block view of lane lines
 4. Bad visiblity and Illumination
+5. Calibration coeffecients become invalid because of distortion from windshield for cases when camera is inside the car